EvoEsports/EvoSC-sharp-documentation/docs/development/modules/manialinks/components/separator.md

 # Separator
-The direction of the separator, can be: horizontal or vertical
+A solid line used for a visual separation of different sections of the user interface.

 ## Import
 ```xml:no-line-numbers